jluby/TaskTerminal/README.md

-# Task Tracking and Management with Command Line Tools and Simple Automation
+# Task Tracking and Management with Command Line Tools and Basic Automation

 ## Project Overview
 This project seeks to provide utilities for task tracking.
 Tasks are seperated by project.
 The core utilities of this project are:
- * Create tasks and store to project-specific to-do's
+ * Create tasks, references, and notes then store to project-specific to-do's
- * View / sort to-do lists, including user-provided task descriptions
+ * View / sort lists, including user-provided task descriptions
+ * Allow for backburner tasks which can be pulled into active list (and pushed back)
  * Store completed tasks (with creation / completion dates) to project-specific dataframe, for easy future reference
     - Upon storage, tasks can additionally be flagged for importance if likely to be needed in the future